GekoCloud/gekocloud-console/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain Geko Cloud Console's quality
+- Maintain Smartkube Console's quality
 - Fix problems that are important to users

 Please follow these steps to have your contribution considered by the maintainers: